Title

 DECS Order No. 98 establishes guidelines for the organization and operation of Parent-Teacher Associations (PTAs) and Parent-Teacher-Community Associations (PTCAs) in schools, emphasizing voluntary membership, financial transparency, and the prohibition of certain activities to ensure the welfare of students and effective school-community collaboration.

-The primary purpose is to encourage the highest degree of relationship and cooperation between the school and the community, with the primacy of the interest and welfare of school children.
+The order encourages PTAs and PTCAs in all primary and secondary schools at all times, with the primacy of the interest and welfare of school children.

-Membership in the PTA is limited to parents (or legal guardians) of students enrolled in the school and teachers therein.
+PTA membership is limited to parents (or legal guardians) of students enrolled in the school and teachers therein.

-Membership in the PTCA is open to parents, teachers, and interested people in the community, including local officials; however, the tenure of membership for interested people and local officials should not exceed four years.
+PTCA membership is open not only to parents and teachers but also to interested people in the community, including local officials.
+The tenure of membership of the last two groups should not exceed four (4) years.

-The Board of Directors is composed of fifteen members elected at large by the General Assembly.
+The powers are exercised by a Board of Directors composed of fifteen (15) members elected at large by the General Assembly.

-Officers include the Chairman of the Board of Directors, (optional) President, Vice-President, Treasurer, Auditor, Business Manager, and Secretary.
-They are elected by the Board of Directors from among its members.
+The officers are the Chairman of the Board of Directors, and optionally the President, Vice-President, Treasurer, Auditor, Business Manager, and Secretary.
+The officers are elected by the Board of Directors from among its members.

-They serve a term of two years to coincide with the school year; no officer may serve more than two consecutive terms.
+Board members and officers serve a term of two (2) years to coincide with the school year.
+No PTA/PTCA officer shall serve more than two (2) consecutive terms.

-Elections are held annually on Saturday or Sunday of the fourth week after the opening of classes.
+Elections are held annually on Saturday or Sunday of the fourth week after opening of classes.
+Immediately after the election, the Board formally organizes by electing the officers from among themselves.

 Analyze Cases Smarter, Faster